mattak/Unibus/README.md

 ## Sending Object

-You can send any type of object.
+It's able to send any type of object.

 ```
 // Subscribe